-In EYFS, handwriting is practised every day, as part of daily Read, Write, Inc. sessions.
-Handwriting activities are timetabled each week as part of continuous provision.
+In EYFS, handwriting will be practised every day, as part of daily Read, Write, Inc. sessions.
+Handwriting activities will also be timetabled each week as part of continuous provision.
 Activities may include practising formation in sand trays, with ribbons or chalks, using playdough to strengthen muscles as part of dough disco/ gym exercise, or using tracing paper to become more familiar with size and formation of letters.

 In key stages one and two, handwriting is timetabled in short, regular sessions.
-These sessions last for approximately twenty minutes and will take place at least once a week.
+These sessions will last for approximately twenty minutes and will take place at least once a week.
 We follow 'Nelson' handwriting scheme.
 Upon entry into each new class, teachers will assess children in accordance with Nelson guidance.
 This will give teachers a benchmark level from which to progress and also identify any gaps that may be present.

-Handwriting follows a progressive approach.
+Handwriting will follow a progressive approach.
 Early learners in year one will learn how to form each letter properly and become more consistent in size and orientation.
 When this has been mastered, children will progress into joining letters as they move into year two.
 Accurate, joined handwriting is expected by the end of LKS2.
-Handwriting is taught to increase fluency.
-Where possible, we work in a cross-curricular manner, also combining comprehension and spelling.
-Handwriting continues to be taught discretely in UKS2 to practise and refine their skills and also increase speed.
-In LKS2 children begin using pen.
+Handwriting will be taught to increase fluency.
+Where possible, we will work in a cross-curricular manner, also combining comprehension and spelling.
+Handwriting will continue to be taught discretely in UKS2 to practise and refine their skills and also increase speed.
+In LKS2 children will begin using pen.

 Teachers will use their initial assessments as a baseline level to monitor progress and support handwriting development.
-As part of this, there is a handwriting display in each classroom, showing an example of 'best' handwriting.
-This will happen at least once every half term, so children and adults can visibly see the progression.
+As part of this, there will be a handwriting display in each classroom, showing an example of a child's 'best' handwriting from their Big Writing.
+This will happen approximately once per fortnight, so children and adults can visibly see the progression.
 Teachers will complete a relevant assessment form at the end of each term, to enable targets to be reviewed.
-Assessment also takes into account how children are writing across the curriculum, in every lesson.
+Assessment also needs to take into account how children are writing across the curriculum, in every lesson.